8ta4/see/DONTREADME.md

 - A real mouse move is `isTrusted: true`, but a fake one is `false`.
 A mix of both for the same input type is a weird signal.

 - If `see` moves the cursor and then you move your real mouse, an unnatural jump can be detected.

-- Tons of us browse with just the keyboard, and websites have to work for us.

 > Does `see` add its own delay?